captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 If you are silent, I will hate you even more.
-I want the world to know.

 ---

 ## ISMENE:
 Your heart is burning, but what you have to do is cold as ice.

 ---

 ## ANTIGONE: